Writing an Effective Appeal or Request Letter

 When to Write a Letter

-Many university policies require the writing of a letter.
+Some university policies may require the writing of a letter.
 A letter is sometimes the most effective way to send a particular message.
 When talking to someone, using email or filling out a form haven’t worked or aren’t practical, try a letter.

 The elements found in typical business letters are: